What’s in This Post-Award Fiscal Management Section?

 The following are some of the significant issues that must be handled in a timely fashion:

 - Equipment to transfer? (titled to university as state equipment or property of sponsor?)

-- Complete Prior Approval Request (PAR) when instructed to do so by SPARCS staff
+- Complete Project Modification Request (PMR) when instructed to do so by SPARCS staff

 - Prepare closeouts if necessary (working with project fiscal manager)

 Click the web page image below to access and bookmark this detailed list of steps, time frames, procedures, and “who does what.”